 Unstructured Synthetic Data

-Unstructured synthetic data usually comes in the form of 3D models, like the ones seen in video games, flight simulations and animated movies, which can then be used to train models.
-The world is generated using CGI tools and can be customized with physics-based parameters, such as lighting and camera angle.
+Unstructured synthetic data usually comes in the form of 3D models, which are generated using CGI tools and can be customized with physics-based parameters, such as lighting and camera angle.
 They can also feature avatars with specific body proportions, clothing and skin tones to represent humans.
 This kind of data is ideal in applications of computer vision, such as self-driving cars, medical imaging and warehouse safety.

 The worlds and situations depicted by these models are created through a combination of 3D scans of real people and objects, plus 3D assets modeled by specialized artists, all of which can be expanded upon algorithmically using deep learning methods.
-Similar to AI art generators like Stable Diffusion and DALL-E, synthetic unstructured data generators take some samples of real-world data and then use generative techniques to “augment” them, as Colucci put it, turning one real data sample into hundreds or even thousands of synthetic ones, which are then automatically annotated.
+Similar to AI art generators, synthetic unstructured data generators take some samples of real-world data and then use generative techniques to “augment” them, as Colucci put it, turning one real data sample into hundreds or even thousands of synthetic ones, which are then automatically annotated.

-At this point, potentially millions of annotated synthetic images have been produced, some of which may not be realistic-looking enough to train a model.
-This is where GANs, or generative adversarial networks, come into play.
-GANs is a deep learning framework composed of two battling neural networks: a generator and a discriminator.
+Among the potentially millions of annotated synthetic images produced, some may not be realistic-looking enough to train a model.
+This is where generative adversarial networks (GANs) come into play.
+GANs are a deep learning framework composed of two neural networks: a generator and a discriminator.
 The generator produces fake images, while the discriminator works to distinguish between real images provided by a training set and those created by the generator.
-Overtime, this adversarial network improves, meaning the generator makes more realistic images and the discriminator gets better at detecting them, thus leading to more (and better) synthetic images.
+Over time, the generator makes more realistic images and the discriminator gets better at detecting them, leading to more (and better) synthetic images.

 For example, Datagen, a company that specializes in synthetic unstructured data, claims to have generated more than 100,000 unique 3D humans, as well as various assets, environments and motion sequences.
 The company’s customers can then integrate these assets to generate the exact data that they need, whether that be up-close faces or humans in action.